Medical centers fight to keep liver transplants close to home, after new policy takes effect

 “If we shrink the supply of organs here in Georgia the patients that are going to feel it most – will be poor, will be rural, they will be those with the least access to medical care,” he said.

-Okelly lives in Tifton, a small town in South Georgia, and relies on her faith to get her through the process.
+O'kelley lives in Tifton, a small town in South Georgia, and relies on her faith to get her through the process.

-“That’s my main fear, not knowing for sure that I’ll get one,” Okelly said.
+“That’s my main fear, not knowing for sure that I’ll get one,” O'kelley said.

 Last spring, the new policy was put on hold after nearly a dozen hospitals filed a lawsuit to try to block the new liver transplant rules.